cashubtc/nuts/XX.md

 the _funding token_, and at the end where each of the two parties swap their final balances into their wallets.

+No change or extension to the mint's behaviour is needed.
+The mint simply sees and executes standard P2PK swaps.
+The mint doesn't know that there is a channel, due to various techniques - including pay-to-blinded-pubkey (...
+NUT-28? ...) - which make it difficult for the mint to correlate the swaps and tokens.

 # Overview and terminology

 Before defining everything in detail, we summarize the overall flow in order